bogdanbacila/AttributeGradingTest/README.md

 ## Test attributes

 - There are 3 attributes to be assessed:
-  * ASW (Apparent Source Width)
+  * LEV (Listener Envelopment)
   * ASD (Apparent Source Distance)
   * PSL (Perceived Source Loudness)

 **Attribute definitions:**

-- ASW:
+- LEV:
-  * The perceived impression of width given by the sound source fused with the early reflections.
-(Narrow - Wide).
+  * The feeling of being surrounded by the reverberant field.
+(Less - More)
 - ASD:
   * The perceived distance between the listener and the sound source.
 (Close - Far)
 - PSL: